Erik-Kelemen/Stock-Portfolio-Analyzer/README.md

 ## Future Work
 This project can be extended to improve robustness, flexibility, accuracy, reliability, and usefulness.
 Here are just some of my ideas:
-1. Slippage and Market Impact: This system assumes perfect execution of trades at the requested price.
-However, in reality, executing large orders can lead to slippage, where the actual execution price differs from the desired price due to market conditions and order size.
-Market impact is another related factor that considers how the execution of a large order affects the market itself.
+1. Intraday Analysis: This analyzer provides insight on a per-day level of granularity.
+In real world scenarios, this constraint is very restrictive -- consider adding scraping functionality on a per-30 minute time basis (or more frequent!) to also conduct the same analysis on (yfinance supports this).
-2. Transaction Costs: Backtesters may overlook transaction costs such as brokerage fees, commissions, exchange fees, and bid-ask spreads.
+2. Transaction Costs: This analyzer overlooks transaction costs such as brokerage fees, commissions, exchange fees, and bid-ask spreads.
 These costs can eat into profits and impact the overall performance of a trading strategy or portfolio.
-3. Liquidity Constraints: This backtester assumes unlimited liquidity beyond the remaining amount, which means trades can be executed at any desired size without affecting market prices.
-In reality, liquidity constraints can arise, particularly when trading in less liquid markets or when dealing with large positions.
-These constraints can impact execution and the ability to enter or exit trades at desired prices.
+Consider introducing a configurable "transaction fee" constant which deducts from profits and assets linearly with number of trades.
-4. Order Types and Timing: This backtester only allows for market orders.
+3. Order Types and Timing: This analyzer only accepts portfolios of market orders.
 However, in practice, traders use various types of orders, such as limit orders, stop-loss orders, trailing stops, or iceberg orders.
 The timing of order placement and cancellation, as well as the order routing mechanism, can also influence trading outcomes.
-5. Support for more diverse portfolios: To improve the robustness and accuracy of the backtester should be diversifying the stock portfolio and adding more foreign currencies from other exchanges.
+4. Support for more diverse portfolios: To improve the robustness and accuracy of the backtester should be diversifying the stock portfolio and adding more foreign currencies from other exchanges.
 This may include adding additional web scrapers and sourcing to the DataManager.
 It also reduced dependency on the yfinance API.

 ## Closing Thoughts